Oliver-Akins/Phantom-Ink-Online/server/README.md

 7. Create a symlink named `ghost-writer.service` in `/`
 pointing to the service file in the `server` folder of the Ghost Writer Online repository.
 (Ex: `sudo ln -s /etc/systemd/system/ghost-writer.service /server/ghost-writer.service`)
-8. Run `sudo systemctl enable ghost-writer` to tell systemd to use that service
-9. Start the websocket server with `sudo systemctl start ghost-writer`.
+8. Start the websocket server with `sudo systemctl start ghost-writer`.
-10. Make sure the server is started by running `systemctl status ghost-writer`
+9. Make sure the server is started by running `systemctl status ghost-writer`

 * To restart the server, run `sudo systemctl restart ghost-writer`.
 * To stop the server, run `sudo systemctl stop ghost-writer`.